brevzin/cpp_proposals/0848_special_members/conditionally-trivial.md

 > <ins>A prospective copy constructor is a _copy constructor_ if</ins>
 >
 > - <ins>all of its constraints (if any) are satisfied, and</ins>
-> - <ins>it is at least as constrained as ([temp.constr.order]) every other prospective copy constructor that has the same first parameter type and whose constraints are satisfied (if any).</ins>
+> - <ins>it is at least as constrained as ([temp.constr.order]) every other prospective copy constructor that has the same first parameter type and whose constraints (if any) are satisfied.</ins>
 >
 > <ins> [ *Note*: a class can have multiple copy constructors, provided they have different signatures *-end note*] </ins>